uwspstar/20-Day-Challenge-List/Python/DataType/Set.md

 #### Python Sets
 - https://www.w3schools.com/python/python_sets.asp

-In Python, a set is a collection of unique elements, and it is an unordered and unindexed collection of items.
-Here's a breakdown of Python sets with code examples, tips, and a comparison to other data structures.
+- In Python, a set is a collection of unique elements, and it is an unordered and unindexed collection of items.
+- `Set` is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Tuple, and Dictionary, all with different qualities and usage.

+**A set is a collection which is unordered, unchangeable*, and unindexed.**
+- `Unordered` means that the items in a set do not have a defined order.
+Set items can appear in a different order every time you use them, and cannot be referred to by index or key.
+- Set items are `unchangeable`, meaning that we cannot change the items after the set has been created.
+Once a set is created, you cannot change its items, but you can remove items and add new items.
+- The values True and 1 are considered the same value in sets, and are treated as duplicates.
+The values False and 0 are considered the same value in sets, and are treated as duplicates.

 #### Definition and Creation
 **Definition:**